-- choose the library in which you will load the module, making sure it has the required data type if you are adding a setup module: - stop any PrintKit execution queues that use the library, using the STOP/NEXT command (you cannot update a library that is in use-the librarian will hang, waiting to gain access to the library); - add the module to the library, using the LIBRAR-IAN/REPLACE command: - restart any queues you stopped.
+Choose the library in which you will load the module, making sure it has the required data type if you are adding a setup module.

+Stop any active PrintKit execution queues that use the library (you cannot update a library that is in use - the librarian will hang, waiting to gain access to the library).
+On a lightly used system, you may be able to make changes while queues are idle, but on a more active system you will need to stop all PrintKit queues.
+Use the KITCP STOP QUEUE/ALL command to stop all PrintKit queues, or use the DCL STOP/QUEUE command to stop individual queues.

+Add the module to the library, using the LIBRARIAN/REPLACE command.

+Restart any queues you stopped.

-For example, to add an ANSI-PPL3 setup module COM-PACT_SETTINGS, stored in the file COMPACT_SETTINGS.TXT, to the PRINTKIT_ANSI library, used by the PRINTKIT queue, you would use the following commands:
+For example, to add an ANSI-PPL3 setup module COMPACT_SETTINGS, stored in the file COMPACT_SETTINGS.TXT, to the PRINTKIT_ANSI library, used by the PRINTKIT queue, you would use the following commands: